 Melancholic individuals are known for their gentle, humble, and empathetic nature.
-They have an acute understanding and sympathy for the complex realm of human feelings, troubles, and emotions.
+They have a deep understanding of, and sympathy for, the complex range of human emotions and struggles.

-Melancholics are characterized by their sensitivity and well-developed intuition.
-They often possess excellent taste and a genuine appreciation for beauty.
-Constancy and depth are key traits inherent to this temperament.
+Melancholics are known for their sensitivity and well-developed intuition.
+They often have refined taste and a genuine appreciation for beauty.
+Constancy and depth are core to who they are.

 Melancholics are comfortable with solitude.
 They are considerate, attentive, and observant in conversations, but they find extended interactions, especially with strangers, to be challenging.